 Containers inside the port will be retained until the port is reopened, unless otherwise instructed by the shipper.

 Given the current situation, starting from 11:00 am on March 26, 2024, the port will cease accepting export goods until further notice.
 Please contact CMA CGM Americas customer service to find other loading options.
+In either case, the cost of re routing the goods to an alternative loading port will be borne by the shipper.

 Until further notice, Baltimore will no longer accept new export bookings.
 Alternative ports will include using Norfolk as much as possible or choosing New York Port.